liquid4teur/Vagrant/README.md

 end
 ```

-- Memory & CPU settings can also be customized:
+- The amount of memory to allocate to the box & virtual CPUs settings can also be customized:

 ```
 config.vm.provider "virtualbox" do |v|